Topological Feature Vectors for Chatter Detection in Turning Processes: Results and Discussion

-For the $6.35$ cm ($2.5$ inch) stickout case we point out that the number of time series is small in comparison to the other cutting configurations.
-Specifically, for this case, less than $10$ time series were used as the test set, see Table~\ref{tab:chatter_case_number}.
+Table~\ref{tab:featurization_results} shows that the WPT approach yields the highest classification accuracy for the $6.35$ cm ($2.5$ inch) and the $11.43$ cm ($4.5$ inch) overhang cases.
+However, we also see that for the $5.08$ cm ($2$ inch) and the 8.89 cm (3.5 inch) case, persistence landscape and Carlsson Coordinates yield the highest accuracy, respectively.
+For the $6.35$ cm ($2.5$ inch) overhang case we point out that the number of time series is small.
+Specifically, for this case, less than $10$ time series were divided into small pieces and used as the test set, see Table~\ref{tab:chatter_case_number}.
 Therefore, the $100\%$ classification accuracy using WPT for this case does not represent a robust result.
-Nevertheless, Table~\ref{tab:featurization_results} shows that the TDA methods based on template functions, Carlsson coordinates, and persistence paths yield better results than EEMD---a leading approach for chatter detection.

-For the $8.89$ cm ($3.5$ inch) case, Carlsson coordinates method yields the highest mean accuracy of $93\%$, placing ahead of both WPT and EEMD.
-Further, the other TDA-based method for this cutting configuration score classification accuracies of at least $83\%$.
+Nevertheless, for the same case Table~\ref{tab:featurization_results} shows that the TDA methods based on persistence landscapes, persistence images, template functions, Carlsson coordinates, and persistence paths yield better results than EEMD---a leading approach for chatter detection.
+For the $8.89$ cm ($3.5$ inch) case, Carlsson coordinates method yields the highest mean accuracy of $95.7\%$, placing ahead of both WPT and EEMD.
+Further, the other TDA-based method for this cutting configuration score classification accuracies of at least $83.9\%$.
+In addition, WPT and EEMD includes manual preprocessing which requires extra time and skill \cite{Yesilli2020}.
+Therefore, the automation of these processes are not feasible, while all steps in TDA-based feature extraction can be fully automatized.

-The EEMD method gives the highest mean accuracy for the $11.43$ cm ($4.5$ inch) stick out case with an accuracy of $79.1\%$.
-However, both template functions and persistence paths yield mean accuracies of $78.1\%$ and $70\%$, which are within one standard deviation of the mean accuracy of EEMD.
-In fact, template functions' accuracy of $78.1\%$ is within $1\%$ of its EEM counterpart.

-Runtime is another criterion for comparing the different feature extraction methods.
-In Table \ref{tab:time_comparison} we compare the runtime for each of the methods.
-For the TDA-based methods, the numbers reported in the table include the total runtime required for classification including: (1) obtaining the persistence diagrams, (2) obtain features or computing kernels, and (3) training and testing the corresponding classifier.
-These comparisons were performed using a Dell Optilex 7050 desktop with Intel Core i7-7700 CPU and 16.0 GB RAM.

-Table~\ref{tab:time_comparison} shows that feature extraction and classification with WPT method is the fastest.
-However, the runtime reported for the WPT (and the EEMD) method in the table does not tell the full story.
-Specifically, both WPT and EEMD methods require the identification of informative wavelet packets or intrinsic mode functions before the classification step.
-These informative wavelet packets are obtained by manually performing frequency domain analysis for each cutting configuration.
-Therefore, for each stickout case at least a portion of the dataset must be manually analyzed to identify the informative wavelet packets \cite{Yesilli2019a}, but the runtime reported in Table~\ref{tab:time_comparison} does not include the significant amount of time involved in this effort.
-Further the WPT and EEMD methods use code that has been highly optimized, whereas the TDA-based methods are still under active research with huge future potential for improved parallelization and optimization.